 Send your check payment with your new student ID to:

 The mailed payments must be received by the tuition deadline date, not postmarked.

-Tuition must be paid in full by the tuition deadline posted on the Important Dates Calendar.
+Tuition must be paid in full by the tuition deadline posted on the Enrollment Calendar.

 - If you register for classes BEFORE the tuition deadline, then you must pay tuition and fees by the tuition Deadline.
 If you do not pay, you may be withdrawn from all classes.